industrial-edge/anomaly-detection-getting-started/docs/Installation.md

 <p align="center"><kbd><img src="graphics/04SetTimeRange.PNG" /></kbd></p>

 ### Transform and normalize data
-- After the raw input data for the model training is defined, data transformation and normalization can be performed
+- Before we feed the force values of your screwing simulation into the network we want to perform a data transformation
+- Therefore click on the 'Data Transformation' section
-- By clicking on the connection between to nodes additional transformation nodes can be added.
+- By clicking on the connection between to nodes 'Fx' and 'Normalization' additional transformation nodes can be added, in this case select “abs”
+- Redo this step for the connection between the node 'Fy' and 'Normalization'

 <p align="center"><kbd><img src="graphics/05DataTransformation.PNG" /></kbd></p>

-- In the screwing process we feed our model with force and torque vales in x,y and z direction.
-- The x,y direction are representing the horizontal force values and therefore we are not intesent weather the force is performed in negative or positive direction, so we want the absolute values for our network training

 <p align="center"><kbd><img src="graphics/06SelectNormalizationBlocks.PNG" /></kbd></p>